SuperNormalCo/aperture-node/readme.md

 Type: `string`\
 Default: `'h264'`\
 Values: `'hevc' | 'h264' | 'proRes422' | 'proRes4444'`

-#### scaleFactor

-Type: `number`\
-Default: `1`

-The actual height and width of the capture will be multiplied by this number to create the height and width of the output.

 A computer with Intel 6th generation processor or newer is strongly recommended for the `hevc` codec, as otherwise it will use software encoding, which only produces 3 FPS fullscreen recording.